fsoubelet/dotfiles/README.md

+# Dotfiles

-This folder contains useful dotfiles that I use on my Mac, currently running macOS Sierra (10.12).
-Some usefull configuration files such as my iTerm2 profile are included.
+This folder contains my dotfiles, used on a mac currently running macOS Sierra (10.12).

+## Package overview

+This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
+These includes os defaults and terminal profile as well as shell, git, editor and package manager configurations.
+An installation script is included to automatically implement them on a fresh new macOS machine.

 ## Prerequisites